shirleyChou/Blog/content/post/week2-andrew-ng-machine-learning.md

   ![](https://github.com/shirleyChou/blog/blob/master/static/content/post/images/andrew-ng-ml/week2/range.JPG?raw=true)

 #### Mean normalization
-In addition to dividing by so that teh maximum value when performing feature scaling sometimes people will also do what's call mean normalization, which means that replace x with x - μ to make features have approximately zero mean(Do not apply to x0 = 1)
+In addition to dividing by so that the maximum value when performing feature scaling sometimes people will also do what's call mean normalization, which means that replace x with x - μ to make features have approximately zero mean(Do not apply to x0 = 1)

 ![](https://github.com/shirleyChou/blog/blob/master/static/content/post/images/andrew-ng-ml/week2/mean-normalization.JPG?raw=true)